What Is Psychosis? Symptoms, Diagnosis and Treatment

 Historical and ethnographic studies have demonstrated that schizophrenia was and still is present in all existing cultures, from the pre-literate to the most highly advanced.

-History of madness in the antiquity
+Psychosis in the antiquity

 Psychotic symptoms and schizophrenic-like syndromes were clearly present in ancient civilizations.
 Recorded descriptions of the disorder appeared before 1500 BC in the ancient Egyptian Book of Hearts, which is part of the Ebers papyrus.